vctrthe/ProductSearch/README.md

 ```

 Then on the root project directory, I typed `swag init -g main.go` (`g` flag is to point `swag init` to read `swagger general API Info` in main.go, more info at [here](https://github.com/swaggo/swag))

+## Elasticsearch Docker Compose
+I've also provided a Docker compose file for deploying Elasticsearch instance on local host.
+Please change the environment as needed.

+For `config/elastic.go`, please change the `Addresses`, `Username`, and `Password` to match the needs.